materialsvirtuallab/nano266/labs/README.md

 Welcome to the lab sessions for NANO266.
 Before you begin, you should read this carefully and follow all instructions to make sure that your computer / computing resource is set up properly.
+Your instructors are on hand to help you if you run into any problems.

 # Cloning the repo